grafana/writers-toolkit/docs/sources/writing-guide/references/index.md

 Hugo resolves relative references from the current page or file.
 Hugo resolves absolute references from the root of the website.

-> **Note:** For Hugo's purposes, other versions of the docs, such as a version-specific archived docs set (`https://grafana.com/docs/grafana/v8.5/`, etc.) or `/next/` docs for links in content residing in `/latest`, cannot be addressed using Hugo references.
+> **Note:** For Hugo's purposes, other versions of the docs, such as a version-specific archived docs set (`https://grafana.com/docs/grafana/v8.5/`, etc.) or `/next/` docs for links in content residing in `/latest/`, cannot be addressed using Hugo references.
-> Hugo references across products' docs, such as from `/grafana/` to `/loki/` and vice-versa, and from docs to other content on grafana.com can also be unpredictable.
+> Hugo references addressed across different products' docs, such as from `/docs/grafana/` to `/docs/loki/` and vice-versa, as well as references from docs addressed to other Hugo-published content on grafana.com, can also be unpredictably addressed.
-> Use regular Markdown link syntax (`[link text](/docs/repo/version/folder/file/)`) for such links.
+> To avoid broken links in these situations on grafana.com, use regular Markdown link syntax (`[link text](/docs/repo/version/folder/file/)`) instead of Hugo references.
+To ensure the links work in local builds, staging environments, and the live website, You **shouldn't** use a fully qualified URL with `https://grafana.com` for links to other content on grafana.com.
-> Unlike references, Hugo will _not_ confirm that these link destinations exist, so manually check the published links to confirm that they point correctly.
+> Unlike references, Hugo will _not_ confirm that these link destinations exist during its build, so manually check the published links in a local build and on the published website to confirm that they point correctly.

 ## Relative references